tyjtyj/easyinstall/README.md

-# pts-easyinstall
+# plex-easyinstall
-Easy way to install the Plex Trakt scrobbler without any errors
+As of now, this script only installs the Plex Trakt Scrobbler, not Plex Easy way to install the Plex Trakt scrobbler without any errors

-As of now this script assumes downloads Tr
+This script assumes downloads Plex is downloaded.